CaseLinguist/caselinguist.com/_posts/2019-06-19-cost-effective-spot-submissions.md

 ## Why my services are cost-effective

 There are different stages of combining the necessary digital materials to construct a thorough website together with effective SEO.
-Doing everything perfectly from the start is less realistic and does regard the possibility of building upon the initial work.
-It is best to consider adding features to your web presence as you and your company grow.
+Having the benefit of all this key knowlege at the onset of website creation is rare.
+Building upon the initial work, it is best to consider adding features to your web presence implemention as you and your company grow.

 ### Translation as piece submission
 There are significant considerations to rake part in when integrating translations.